Chloroquine or Hydroxychloroquine

 - Six patients also received azithromycin.

-- Among the hydroxychloroquine patients, 8 of 14 (57.1%) patients who received only hydroxychloroquine and 6 of 6 (100%) patients who received hydroxychloroquine and azithromycin had negative NP PCRs by Day 6.
+- Among the hydroxychloroquine patients, eight of 14 patients (57.1%) who received only hydroxychloroquine and six of six patients (100%) who received hydroxychloroquine and azithromycin had negative NP PCRs by Day 6.

-- Clinical outcomes for all patients were not reported.
+- Clinical outcomes for all patients were not reported for all patients.

 - There are several methodologic concerns with this case series: